dbradleyfl/dbradleyfl.github.io/markdown/desktop-vision-faq.md

       - Oculus Quest (Oculus Browser)
         - VR Mode
         - Hand Tracking
+- Can Desktop Vision turn on my computer remotely
+  - No. If your computer is off, Desktop Vision currently cannot connect to it.
+- Can Desktop Vision unlock my computer remotely
+  - Windows
+    - No. You *can* leave your desktop computer unlocked if you wish to connect to it at any time remotely, otherwise you can manually unlock it before a Desktop Vision session.
+We hope to make this easier in the future.
+  - Mac
+    - Yes.
+You can unlock your computer remotely if it is connected to the internet, on, and Desktop Vision is running.
+All you have to do is type in your password as you normally do.
+- Gamestreaming has lag / latency
+  - You can minimize latency by lowering the stream resolution via the settings modal on the computer controller page of the web app.
+- Gamepad input isn't being passed on to the game
+  - Make sure there isn't another controller plugged into your desktop machine when you're trying to us a Desktop Vision emulated controller.
+The emulated controller may be detected as a secondary controller and ignored by the game you are attempting to play.
 - Support
   - Still need help?
 Contact [devon@desktop.vision](mailto:devon@desktop.vision) and I'll be happy to help!